 Your heart will skip a beat when you share one of these heart-related activities!

 Art -- making heart crafts.
 Nothing pulls at the heartstrings of a mother more than a handmade heart from her child.
-You can help your students win points with their moms, dads, grandmas, and grandpas with these crafts from the BetterHomes Kitchen Crafts Page.
+You can help your students win points with their moms, dads, grandmas, and grandpas with these crafts.
 Appropriate but not exclusively reserved for Valentine's Day, your students will love making a

 You might have your students make the book pendant before you visit a great site with lots of facts and have them record in their books some of the details they learn!